What does FAAD stand for?

 Has completed medical school, a year-long internship, and three years of residency training in dermatology.

-Is board-certified in dermatology, having passed the rigorous board exams given by the American Board of Dermatology, the American Osteopathic Board of Dermatology, or the Royal College of Physicians and Surgeons of Canada.
+Has passed the rigorous board exams given by the American Board of Dermatology, the American Osteopathic Board of Dermatology, or the Royal College of Physicians and Surgeons of Canada.

 Pass the board exam every 10 years or